wgrosche/Polyhack2020/README.md

 Client_sensor sends random values to the server in accordance with the sensor type, and client_actuator acts on the messages from the server, changing its state as the server commands.

+A video demonstration of the server operation is included in the form of the file: demo.mp4